Ethereum-Jakarta/docs-ethjkt/docs/Lisk-Growth-Garden/session-3-watering-the-roots.md

 - `_` = placeholder where the function code will run
 - `function ownerFunction() public onlyOwner` = applies the modifier
 - Modifier runs BEFORE function (checks condition first)
+- `ownerActionCount++` = increments counter (only owner can do this)
 - Cleaner than writing `require` in every function!
 - Can use multiple modifiers on one function

 **Try it:**
 1. Deploy it
+2. Click `ownerActionCount` → See 0
-2. Try `ownerFunction` → SUCCESS
+3. Click `ownerFunction` → SUCCESS (you're owner)
+4. Click `ownerActionCount` → Now 1!
-3. Switch account → Try `ownerFunction` → FAILS
+5. Switch account → Try `ownerFunction` → FAILS with "Only owner!"
-4. Add plant, try watering it → SUCCESS
+6. Add plant with ID=1, try watering it → SUCCESS
-5. Switch account → Try watering same plant → FAILS
+7. Switch account → Try watering plant #1 → FAILS with "Not your plant!"

 ---

 ### 3. Events (Communication)

+**What it is:** Broadcasts logs about what happened in your contract (stored on blockchain)

+**Why you need it:** Frontends listen for real-time updates.
+Track history.
+Debugging tool

 Create `LearnEvents.sol`: